luizfm/bliss-poll-app-react/README.md

 ## How to build the project

 Open the main folder and run `yarn build`.
 Wait until your files are being compiled.
 Once it finishes, a `dist` folder will be showed on top.
-This folder is the that can be used to deploy the application to production using any service of your wish.
+This folder is the one that can be used to deploy the application to production using any service of your wish.

 ## Project architecture and Folder structures

-On this project the SoC (Separation of Concerns) was used to structure the folders and files, in order to keep make the code easy to read and maintain in the future.
+On this project the SoC (Separation of Concerns) was used to structure the folders and files, in order to keep the code easy to read and maintain in the future.

 ```
 .